Highline College

 What happens when you report?

 Incidents are reported via the Online Incident Reporting Form.
-Reported incidents are sent directly to the BIRT co-Chairs to determine if an urgent review is necessary.
-Non-urgent submissions to the online reporting tool are reviewed weekly during the campus BIRT meetings.
+Reported incidents are initially reviewed by the Civil Rights & Title IX Coordinator.
+If they are determined to be bias incidents, the BIRT team is then notified.
+Non-urgent submissions to the online reporting tool are reviewed bi-weekly during the campus BIRT meetings.
 If the co-Chairs determine the BIRT team must convene to address an issue, it is the responsibility of the co-Chairs to convene the team as soon as possible, preferably the same day as the incident was reported.
 Documentation of the incident will begin immediately and be handled by the initial contact or the Team member appointed to manage the case.
 All documentation will be saved in a safe location and used for aggregate data collection for an end-of-year report.

 The following steps occur quickly and without hesitation:

-An incident is reported via the Bias Incident Report and shared directly with the BIRT co-Chairs.
+An incident is reported via the Bias Incident Report and are initially reviewed by the Civil Rights & Title IX Coordinator.
+If they are determined to be bias incidents, the BIRT team is then notified.
 Documentation begins immediately via Maxient and continues until the incident is resolved.

 The co-Chairs determine the severity of the incident and decide whether or not the team should convene.

-• The incident is referred as appropriate to Counseling, Human Resources, Title IX, Student Conduct, Campus Safety, etc. for further follow-up
+• Examples of campus stakeholders are Counseling, Human Resources, Title IX, Student Conduct, Campus Safety, etc. for further follow-up

-While convening the Team, the co-Chairs reach out to impacted communities as necessary including faculty, student groups, staff, etc. If necessary, the co-Chairs will ask the Public Safety Department to take appropriate steps to cease bias-based activity.
+The BIRT team will reach out to impacted communities as necessary including faculty, student groups, staff, etc. If appropriate, the co-Chairs may include Public Safety to intervene bias-based activity.

 BIRT coordinates with facilities on cleaning or remedying damaged or defaced property and with Marketing and Communications in situations where social media platforms were used.
 No action is taken in either of these areas until properly documented by Public Safety or local law enforcement.